 - Over Strict Parenting There is also some evidence that extremely strict and demanding parents may have separation anxiety issues as well.
 Sometimes referred to as reverse-separation anxiety, the parents may be so concerned that their child will someone leave them someday that they try to control the child's life as best they can.

-- Mooching Finally, those that "mooch" off their parents into adulthood, or those that never seem to leave their friends' homes and appear upset over the lack of connection may be experience separation anxiety in some way.
+- Mooching Finally, those that "mooch" off their parents into adulthood or those that never seem to leave their friends' homes and appear upset over the lack of connection may be experiencing separation anxiety in some way.
 Or they may simply be using them.

 Symptoms of Adult Separation Anxiety

-- Distress when attached from a specific figure or figures.
+- Distress when attached to a specific figure or figures.